enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/inventory.md

 <|trick@trickster:templates|trick-id=trickster:get_inventory_slots|>

+;;;;;

-Constructs and returns a list of slots from an inventory source, using the caster if no source is given.
+Returns a list of slots from an inventory source, using the caster if no source is given.
+An item or list of items can be passed and used as a filter to get only relevant slots from the inventory source.

 ;;;;;